- 24-year Berkeley resident

 In addition to addressing homelessness and rebuilding infrastructure, I am committed to science, technology, engineering and math (STEM) curricula and robust trades education for all our students.
 Over the last 25 years, I have helped recruit, train and encourage underrepresented workers to enter good jobs in construction and engineering.
 In 1977 I was among the first women hired as welders in the SF shipyards following the successful lawsuit by WWII Rosies to force the companies to hire women.
 In 1985, following my graduation as a civil engineer from San Francisco State University, I was the first woman engineer hired at the Golden Gate Bridge.
 As our daughters grew up in Berkeley, I served on the Boards of BAHIA (Bay Area Hispano Institute for Advancement), the Jefferson School PTA, Berkeley High PTA and Parents of Berkeley High Crew Team.

-Ready and able to critically consider the full range of issue, I pledge to study every council packet prior to the meeting.
+Ready and able to critically consider the full range of issues, I pledge to participate actively in subcommittees and study every council packet prior to the meeting.
 I pledge to try to keep council meetings focused and efficient.
 I promise to vote on the issues and proposals at hand, working to refine proposals that are right in spirit but wrong in the details.
 I will always keep budget in mind, and to work to keep goals and staff directives realistic.
 I will insist the Council and pubic receive frank analysis of projects in progress, and ensure proper metrics ensure the City gets what it pays for.

 Putting my experience to work serving Berkeley is my ambition.